RRemelgado/README_data/rsMove/example_3.md

 <br>

-The output will consist of the endpoints and lines of the segments defined by consecutive points (figure 4).
+Figure 3 shows us one of the outputs of <i>spaceDir()</i> describing the spatial variability of the NDVI.

 <br>